 Now, let's not blame delays squarely on the web guy.
 July was a pretty rough month for me- a computer crash that wiped out all my current reviews, a bicycle accident that took me off my feet for about a week, getting arrested, and other random bad luck all took it's toll.

-enough and I need to take matters into my own hands here.
+But I've waited long enough and I need to take matters into my own hands here.

 So, first and foremost, I need to get some much needed reviews out of the way here.
 So look below and check them out: